panzerdp/dmitripavlutin.com/content/posts/2016-11-01-swift-collections/index.md

 ---
-title: "Mastering Swift: tips about array and dictionary literals"
+title: "Mastering Swift: Tips About Array and Dictionary Literals"
 description: "How to use Swift literals to initialize the 3 fundamental collection types: array, set and dictionary.
 Details about collection type inference."
 published: "2016-11-01"
 modified: "2016-11-01"